colin-barnabas/wordpress-stack/README.md

+# WordPress Stack

-**Do not force kill the MySQL container otherwise you will fail to get a lock on your InnoDB file.
+**WARNING:** Do not force kill the MySQL container otherwise you will fail to get a lock on your InnoDB files.
-Allow the container to gracefully shutdown.**
+Allow the container to gracefully shutdown.

+## Usage
+To start the containers run `docker-compose up`.
+A current version of docker-compose can be found [here](https://docs.docker.com/compose/install/#install-compose).

+## Volumes
+There are two volumes described in the docker-compose file. `wp-db` is for MySQL database persistence. `wp-content` is to preserve user uploaded content (themes, image, etc).